Adrian-Lorente/Adrian-Lorente/README.md

 ### Hi there 👋 I'm Adrián.
 Nice to meet ya!

 - 🌱 Interested in computer vision, machine learning, AI and videogame/software development.
-- 👨‍🎓 I'm in my last year of a bachelor in Computer Science and Engineering
+- 👨‍🎓 I'm in my last year of a bachelor in Computer Science and Engineering.
+- 📨 My e-mail contact is adrn.lorente@gmail.com.
 <!--
 **Adrian-Lorente/Adrian-Lorente** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.